ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 	deviceInfo.addPropertyChangeListener(listener);
 	metadata.addPropertyChangeListener(listener);

-Also, the device needs to implement the propertyChange() method where it receives the notification.
+Also, the gateway needs to implement the propertyChange() method where it receives the notification.
 A sample implementation is as follows:

 .. code:: java